Experts Available 24/7

 What types of spanish mackerel fishing charters are common in St. Petersburg?

-Deep Sea fishing is the most popular for spanish mackerel in St. Petersburg as well as inshore fishing, nearshore fishing, and flats fishing.
+Deep Sea fishing is the most popular type of fishing for spanish mackerel in St. Petersburg as well as inshore fishing, nearshore fishing, and flats fishing.

 The most common fishing techniques in St. Petersburg are light tackle fishing, live bait fishing, and bottom fishing but trolling and artificial lure fishing are popular as well.